Shell Cordovan. A classic and timeless menswear staple.

 Like many other modern brands, vintage Florsheim also used Shell Cordovan sourced from Horween Tannery.
 That said, there is debate amongst enthusiasts over which color was used for Florsheim’s “Brown” Shell Cordovan shoes.
 Some say it was Color #8, though others say it was Color #4 with a factory dye or finish applied during manufacturing.
 I believe these could both be true!

 From personal experience, it appears that many pairs of vintage Shell Cordovan Florsheim shoes crafted prior to the 70s have a closer resemblance to Color #4 (once you strip the shoe of its finish).
-Additionally, Florsheim Shell Cordovan dating from the 70s to 2000s appear to use Color #8.
+Additionally, Florsheim Shell Cordovan, dating from the 70s to 2000s, appears to use Color #8.

 I theorize that sometime during the 60s, Florsheim changed which color they used in their manufacturing due to the exploding popularity of Color #8 at the time.